The Gentry Links Series

 These turning points are brought to life through the characters captured in art and remembered in history.

-The Trilogy takes readers on a journey from The Golfers, 1847, with analysis supported by The First Meeting of North Berwick Golf Club, 1832, to Medal Day, 1894.
-It culminated in Origins1926, which portrayed far more than a sporting occasion: the painting includes the leading golfers of the age, linking the pre- and post- First World War eras.
+The Trilogy takes readers on a journey from The Golfers,1847, with analysis supported by The First Meeting of North Berwick Golf Club, 1832, to Medal Day,1894.
+The evolution of the 'modern game' continues with Origins1926, which portrayed far more than the birth of a famous sporting occasion: the painting includes the leading golfers of the age, linking the pre- and post- First World War eras.

-The Series concludes with A Life’s Two Nines: a memoir-biography of William Niel Brown Loudon, OBE, who served on the executive of The Royal and Ancient Golf Club during its critical years between 1963 and 1982.
-This volume bridges the modern era of the 1970s by identifying the titans of golf who shaped its further development.
-It recounts not only the major changes within the R&A, but also uses Kenya as a vivid microcosm of golf’s growth in Britain’s ‘second empire’, in contrast to golf's evolution in its ‘first empire’ of North America.
+Interpretation of these art masterpieces is followed by A Life’s Two Nines.
+William Niel Brown Loudon, OBE, served on the executive of The Royal and Ancient Golf Club during its critical years between 1963 and 1982.
+This volume carries forward the development of the 'modern game' into the 1970s by identifying the 'titans' of golf who shaped its international rule base and affiliations.